Pulmonary hypertension: Activators of soluble guanylate cyclase

 Soluble guanylate cyclase (sGC) is the intracellular receptor for NO. As of April 2009, the sGC activators cinaciguat and riociguat were undergoing clinical trials for the treatment of PAH.

 Surgical

 Atrial septostomy is a surgical procedure that creates a communication between the right and left atria.
-It relieves pressure on the right side of the heart, but at the cost of lower oxygen levels in blood (hypoxemia).
+It relieves pressure on the right side of the heart, but at the cost of lower blood oxygen levels (hypoxemia).
 Lung transplantation replaces a chronic condition with the ongoing need for treatment.
 There is a post-surgical median survival of just over five years.

 Pulmonary thromboendarterectomy (PTE) is a surgical procedure that is used for chronic thromboembolic pulmonary hypertension.
-It is the surgical removal of an organized thrombus (clot) along with the lining of the pulmonary artery; it is a challenging, major procedure that is currently performed in a few select centers.
+It is the surgical removal of an organized thrombus (clot) along with the lining of the pulmonary artery; it is a challenging, major procedure currently performed in a few select centers.